🍋 Building and Publishing the Lemonade VS Code Theme

 3. Automate Publishing with GitHub Actions

-You can automate publishing on every push to main
+You can automate publishing on every push to main with a workflow like this:

 name: Publish VS Code Extension